How to Do Payroll in Ohio: What Every Employer Needs to Know

 Different Ways to Pay Employees

 Ohio does not have any laws concerning the way you pay employees.
-Keep in mind, however, over 7 million people in the US don’t have a bank account, which means direct deposit does not work for them.
+Keep in mind, however, that over 7 million people in the US don’t have a bank account, which means direct deposit does not work for them.
 In these cases, checks or pay cards are good options.
 Some payroll systems even provide special accounts, like Gusto’s Gusto Wallet.
 Explore the options in our article on paying employees.

 Pay Stub Laws